qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    :align: center
    :width: 30em

-   Using expressions for labelling
+   Using expressions for labeling

-:index:`Expression based labelling` is easy to work with.
+:index:`Expression based labeling` is easy to work with.
 All you have to take care of is that:

 * you need to combine all elements (strings, fields and functions)